aspi1234/z-dump/content/concepts/docker-images-vs-containers/index.md

 ---

-Thanks for reading any remarks from as little as you think they are; it will mean the world to me.
+Thanks for reading.
+Until next Time, cheese :)

 This post is a result of the frustration I got when I needed to create a 2gb Linux VM to clear some doubts I had regarding permissions on Linux (turns out this resulted in another post [^1]).

-Until next Time, cheese :)

 [^1]: A post on [Linux permissions]({{% ref "sudo-vs-setuid" %}})